1864 Independence Square, Suite C, Dunwoody, Georgia 30338

 In a recent Georgia Court of Appeals decision, the Court reversed the trial court’s grant of Snapchat’s motion to dismiss an injured victim’s claims.
 The trial court ruled that the claims against Snapchat were subject to the immunity provisions of the Communications Decency Act (CDA).
 Accordingly, the trial court dismissed the injured victim’s claims.
 The Court of Appeals […]

-Trespass and Punitive Damages: Landowners And Their Often Overlooked Rights
+Trespass And Punitive Damages: Landowners And Their Often Overlooked Rights

 In a most recent Georgia Court of Appeals ruling involving land, the Court ruled that trespass is an intentional act that will authorize the award of attorneys’ fees and punitive damages against the wrongdoer.
 Although this ruling relied on established case law, it is a current reminder that cases involving the intentional encroachment or going upon the land […]